Shiandow/shiandow.github.io/_klad/category-theory-for-dbas/2-putting-the-relational-back-in-relational-databases.md

 ## Ordinal Relations

 Let's start with something somewhat familiar.
 Ordinal relations.
 These show up whenever one thing is greater than another.
-The most obvious are numbers like $3 \le \pi \le 22/7$ but this concept also shows up when sorting strings, with rules like "App $\le$ Apple $\le$ Bear".
+The obvious example are numbers like $3 \le \pi \le 22/7$ but this concept also extends to things like sorting strings, with rules like "App &le; Apple &le; Bear".

-This concept can be generalized quite a bit, in fact it is enough to only require the following for all $x,y,z$
+Numbers have a more powerful ordering, all numbers are comparable and if two numbers are not equal then one of them is always bigger than the other.
+However some orderings break one or both of these rules.
+Returning to the example of sorting string, it is common to ignore the difference between upper- and lower-case so both "apple &le; APPLE" and "APPLE &le; apple" are acceptable orderings.

+To keep them apart mathematicians distinguish between total orders, partial orders and pre-orders.
+Pre-orders are by far the most general and only need to satisfy two rules for all $x,y$ and $z$.

 > - $x \le x$
 > - if $x \le y$ and $y \le z$ then $x \le z$

-This is called a pre-order.
-Its main feature is the fact that it's transitive (meaning that if $x \le y$ and $y \le z$ then $x \le z$ as well).
-This is a lot more flexible than a general order, because two things don't even need to be comparable, and it is possible that $x \le y$ and $y \le x$ even if $x \ne y$.
+The main feature of a pre-order is the fact that it's transitive (meaning that if $x \le y$ and $y \le z$ then $x \le z$ as well).
+There is nothing forcing that all $x$ and $y$ are comparable (meaning that neither $x \le y$ nor $x \le y$).
+And it is possible that both $x \le y$ and $y \le x$ even if $x \ne y$.

 <figure>
 <svg viewBox="0 0 100 100" xmlns="http://www.w3.org/2000/svg">